The 7 Best Rome Food Tours [2026 Reviews]

 Duration:4 hours4 hours3 hours

-Includes:Bottle of water, Food tasting, Tour escort/host, Dinner, Alcoholic Beverages, Snacks, Lunch13 samples at 7 different tasting locations, Wine, beer and water, Local English-speaking guide, Rome - A food lover’s guidePrivate Personalized Tour, local guide, 6 or 10 food & drinks, high-quality local products, vegetarian alternatives, only you and your guide
+Includes:Bottle of water, 20 food tastings, Tour escort/host, Dinner, Alcoholic Beverages, Snacks, Lunch13 samples at 7 different tasting locations, Wine, beer and water, Local guide, Rome - A food lover’s guidePrivate Personalized Tour, 6 or 10 food & drinks, high-quality local products, vegetarian alternatives, only you and your guide

 Tour Information & Booking